 India awaits results from world's biggest election

+NEW DELHI: India began Thursday (May 23) the mammoth process of counting the roughly 600 million votes cast in the world's biggest election, with results due later in the day.

-NEW DELHI: Results were due on Thursday (May 23) from India's acrimonious election, with exit polls pointing to a victory for Prime Minister Narendra Modi but the opposition clinging to hopes of a surprise win.
+Exit polls had pointed to a victory for Prime Minister Narendra Modi and his Hindu nationalist government, but the opposition are clinging to hopes of a win.

-After an exercise not short of staggering statistics, the roughly 600 million votes cast in the world's biggest and purportedly most expensive election were set to be counted in just one day.
+After an exercise not short of staggering statistics, the votes cast in purportedly the world's most expensive democratic exercise - costing more than US$7 billion, experts say - were set to be counted in just one day.

 If there is a clear trend, this should be evident by around midday (0630 GMT).
 But if the result is close India's 1.3 billion people may have to wait a lot longer to know the outcome.

-In 2014 Modi and his Hindu nationalist Bharatiya Janata Party (BJP) swept to power with 282 seats in the 545-seat parliament, the first time a single party had won a majority in 30 years.
+In 2014 Modi and his right-wing Bharatiya Janata Party (BJP) swept to power with 282 seats in the 545-seat parliament, the first time a single party had won a majority in 30 years.

 It then cobbled together an alliance with 334 seats, and exit polls suggested the coalition this time will win anywhere between 282 and 313, enough to remain in power even at the lower end.